TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-eslint.md

 ## @typescript-eslint/no-explicit-any

-Another plugin installed by Vite.
 TypeScript developers frequently use the `any` type as a crutch to get code working quickly.
 In almost all cases that means you lose the full benefit of using TypeScript.
 You should use an explicit type if known, or `unknown` if not.

 I had lots of instances of this error that were indeed easy to fix by using an explicit type or `unknown` as appropriate.